stevetemple/Image-Resizer-Azure-Function/README.md

 It's designed to sit behind a CDN that will do the caching.
 The function will resize on each request.

-Setup the CDN to cache each unique URL (including querystring).
+Make sure you setup the CDN to cache each unique URL (including querystring).

-Also set the CDN to output cache headers to tell the client to cache for 365 days.
+This library sends headers to the CDN to tell it to cache for up to 365 days.

 ## License